Lcchy/mull-wg/README.md

-## Mullvad VPN wireguard setup
+## Mullvad VPN inclusive wireguard split-tunnel via linux namespaces

-Disclaimer: This is purely a personal project, use at your own risk.
+Disclaimer: This is a personal project, use at your own risk.

 The advantage of this approach is that, once set up, routing a program through the vpn can be done without root access.
-DNS is not set in the namespace so your system DNS will leak through the connection.
+DNS is not set in the namespace so your system DNS will leak through the connection, but this could be configured.
-Default Mulllvad server is `de-ber-wg-005`.
+Default Mullvad serverk is `de-ber-wg-005`.
 The wireguard private key is generated locally and never shared.

-#### Usage:
+#### Setup and Usage:

-- Run once: `./install.sh`
+- Generate wireguard keys and configs: `./install.sh`
+- Setup systemd services: `./systemd_setup.sh` or on NixOS: `...`
-- Route a program through the vpn with `firejail --noprofile --netns=mull-wg-ns example_cmd`
+- Run a program through the vpn with `firejail --noprofile --netns=mull-wg-ns example_cmd`
-- Choose a different vpn server by writing its hostname (find them in /etc/mull-wg/servers/<hostname>.conf) into `/etc/mull-wg/loc`
+- Choose a different vpn server by writing its hostname (find them as /etc/mull-wg/servers/<hostname>.conf) in `/etc/mull-wg/loc`

-#### Namespace setup:
+#### Namespace setup summary:

 We initiate the wireguard interface in init (global) namespace and then move it to our custom namespace so that it remembers to route through init.